datafaust/data-engineering-sample/SQL/monthly_indicators/walkthrough.md

 # Purpose

-When I arrived at my organization I was tasked with building out a [public facing report](https://www1.nyc.gov/assets/tlc/downloads/csv/data_reports_monthly.csv) that we would publish once a month capturing a myriad of trip record metrics meant to help journalists, independent researchers and the industry understand global trends in the taxi world.
+When I arrived at my organization I was tasked with building out a [public facing report](https://www1.nyc.gov/assets/tlc/downloads/csv/data_reports_monthly.csv) that we would publish once a month capturing a myriad of trip record metrics meant to help journalists, independent researchers and the industry, understand global trends in the taxi world.
 As I had started to build out a datawarehouse in server space I had procured this seemed an apt opportunity to produce an automated report using a SQL stored procedure.
 In this review I go over the production of the more complex portion of the entire dataset build.